revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ```

 </blockquote>

 </details>

   ---

-29. Henry wants to learn slicing, but he doesn’t know which data types of support slicing.How would you help him to learn the different data types supported for slicing?
+29.Henry wants to learn slicing, but he doesn’t know which data types of support slicing.How would you help him to learn the different data types supported for slicing?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)